dbm-network/mods/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a feature for the core discord.js library
+about: Request a feature or a new mod
 title: ''
 labels: 'type: enhancement'
 assignees: ''